razetime/limn/spec.md

 The code canvas extends forever in all directions.

-The color canvas extends forever in all directions, but the final result will fit the size of the drawing.
+The color canvas extends forever down and to the right, but the final result will fit the size of the drawing.

 ## Code canvas: